Vorticode/solarite/docs/index.md

 document.body.append(button);
 ```

-These types of objects can be returned by in expressions with `h` tagged template literals:
+These types of values can be used in expressions within `h` tagged template literals:

 1. strings and numbers.
 2. boolean true, which will be rendered as 'true'